kelvinzheng3317/435_Project_2024/Report.md

     and send them to the workers.
 The workers will then take that subarray, apply merge sort, and send it back to the master.
 The master process will then take and merge all the sorted subarrays.

 - Radix Sort:
+    Radix Sort is a non-comparative sorting algorithm that processes integers by grouping them based on individual digits, starting from the least significant digit to the most significant.
+    It sorts numbers by distributing them into "buckets" corresponding to each digit, performing this for each digit position in sequence.
+    The algorithm can work with any base (e.g., binary, decimal) and uses counting sort as a subroutine to handle sorting at each digit.
+Parallel implmentation of radix sort will be done with MPI, which splits the workload across multiple processors.
+    The unsorted array will first be distributed across processors, then each process carries out a digit-wise sort locally, followed by a global prefix-sum to determine where each bit should be placed globally, redistribute those bits, and then finally gather the sorted chunks back to the master process.

 ### 2b.
 Pseudocode for each parallel algorithm
 - For MPI programs, include MPI calls you will use to coordinate between processes